Mohamed El Gawarhy

-Mohamed El Gawarhy, (born January 26, 1996) is a professional squash player who has represented Egypt.
+Mohamed El Gawarhy (born January 26, 1996) is a retired professional squash player who has represented Egypt.
 He reached seventh place at the World Junior Championship in Poland at 2013, fifth place at the World Junior Championship in Namibia at 2014, and first place at the World Junior Teams Championship in Namibia at 2014.
 He reached a career-high world ranking of World No. 108 in July 2015.